loeeeee/immich-in-lxc/README.md

 Note: change password, seriously.

 Note: To change back to the pre-su user, `exit` should do the trick.

+#### Database Migration for Existing Users (v1.133.0+)

+If you're upgrading from a version prior to v1.133.0 and have an existing Immich installation, you may need to perform a database migration.
+The migration from pgvecto.rs to VectorChord is automatic, but you should:

+1. **Backup your database** before upgrading
+2. Ensure you're upgrading from at least v1.107.2 or later
+3. The migration will happen automatically during the first startup after upgrading

+**Note:** The `DB_VECTOR_EXTENSION=pgvector` setting in your `runtime.env` file remains unchanged.
+VectorChord includes pgvector compatibility, so no configuration changes are needed.

+For more details on the VectorChord migration, see the [official Immich v1.133.0 release notes](https://github.com/immich-app/immich/releases/tag/v1.133.0).

 ### FFmpeg with Hardware-acceleration